kaynami/font-pair/README.md

 # New Feature
 1. Copy and Paste with just click of a button.
     a.
 Select an entire verse and click copy to clipboard.
 This feature helps users in moving lines from one page to another.
+    b.
+Individual Copy buttons under each verse to provide easy access to users.